pgherveou/squid/README.md

 $ sq my-script.js
 ```

-to start node in debug mode
+to launch node in debug mode use -d option

 ```
 $ sq -d